ARM-software/Arm-2D/documentation/how_to_deploy_the_arm_2d_library.md

 ### 2.2 Deploy Using CMake

-It is easy to deploying arm-2d as a library using CMake, for details, please check the [CMakeLists.txt](../CMakeList.txt).
+It is easy to deploying arm-2d as a library using CMake, for details, please check the [CMakeLists.txt](../CMakeLists.txt).

 ### 2.3 Deploy Using Makefile

 It is possible to deploy arm-2d using Makefile.
-We supposes you familiar with writing Makefile scripts and hence provides an [Makefile](../examples/[template][pc][vscode]/Makefile) used on PC as a good example.
+We supposes you familiar with writing Makefile scripts and hence provide an [Makefile](../examples/[template][pc][vscode]/Makefile) used on PC as a good example.